noshavenovemba/networking/postgre/readme.txt

 SELECT * FROM my_table WHERE upper(my_column) LIKE '% SEARCHED';  -- ends with
 SELECT * FROM my_table WHERE upper(my_column) LIKE '%SEARCHED%';  -- contains

+CASE WHEN something THEN ELSE // if else

+DISTINCT vs GROUP BY // DISTINCT gets specific values

 --- restore superuser ---
 Stop the database server as operating system user postgres : /path/to/postgresql/bin/pg_ctl stop -D /path/to/data/directory.
 Start the server in single user mode: /path/to/postgresql/bin/postgres --single -D /path/to/data/directory postgres. ...